yvan99/expensetracker/README.md

 # Expense Tracker App

 This is a modern expense tracking application built with Next.js, Neon, and Clerk.
 It allows users to easily track and manage their expenses .
-Its a part of Brad Travery's Nextjs course and i was doing some skills refresh
+Its a part of Brad Travery's Nextjs course and i was doing some skills refreshment

 ## Features